I am a researcher-writer-maker studying how people use culture to resist the dominant systems of inequity and build the future worlds we deserve.

 Ongoing

-Organizing Histories, Presents, and Futures
+Study of Organizing Histories, Presents, and Futures

 In the communities I flow with/through/beyond, I reflect on how people share knowledge to co-develop and expand communities.